chrisjrob/chrisjrob.github.io/_posts/2014-07-09-spellcheck-in-irssi.md

 ## Restart irssi

+Lastly, either restart IRSSI, or, in type:

+    /script load ~/.irssi/scripts/autorun/aspell_complete.pl

-Quit irssi and restart it, you should see aspell loading and your locale mentioned.
+You should see aspell loading and your locale mentioned.

 ## Testing